Connect using the AlloyDB Auth Proxy

 projects/PROJECT_ID/locations/REGION_ID/clusters/CLUSTER_ID/instances/INSTANCE_ID

-To see a list of all of your instances' connection URIs, use the gcloud CLI beta alloydb instances list command.
+To see a list of all of your instances' connection URIs, use the gcloud CLI alloydb instances list command.

 Gather the instance connection URI for each instance you want to connect to.